jameshnsears/xqa-test-data/README.md

 # xqa-test-data
-* test data - XML files - used by XQA.
+* a collection of XML files used by XQA.